nhannguyen95/nhannguyen95.github.io/_posts/2018-04-20-bt-iterator.md

 ---

 ## **1. Problem statement**
-Given a binary tree, build iterator classes that can traverse a binary tree (in preorder, inorder, postorder) and have following operators:
+Given a binary tree, build iterator classes that can traverse that tree (in preorder, inorder, postorder) and have following operators:
 * `next`: return current node and move the iterator 1 step.
 * `hasNext`: check if we're done traversing the tree or not.